The Boys Season 4: Release date, cast, plot & more

 We’re also expecting Jensen Ackles to make a return as Soldier Boy.
 Kripke previously told Entertainment Tonight: “The old TV adage is like, never kill anyone unless you really, really have to.
 Never close a door, open a window.
 We’ll all have to wait and see, but I can’t imagine the series ending without Soldier Boy making another appearance.”

 Cameron Crovetti, who plays Homelander’s son Ryan, has been bumped up to a series regular for Season 4.
-We’ve also got some new additions with Valorie Curry’s Firecracker and Susan Heyward’s Sister Sage – neither of whom have any origins in the comics.
+We’ve also got some new additions with Valorie Curry’s Firecracker and Susan Heyward’s Sister Sage.
+Neither of these characters have any origins in the comics.

-And, as per Deadline, The Boys is welcoming another Winchester to the mix: Jeffrey Dean Morgan has officially joined The Boys Season 4 cast as a recurring guest star.
+Jeffrey Dean Morgan has also officially joined The Boys Season 4 cast as a recurring guest star.
+It is thought he will be playing Joe Kessler, also known as Monkey in the comics.

 The Boys Season 4 plot: What will it be about?

-Although there’s no official synopsis at the time of writing.
-But Kripke previously teased what to expect the focus to be, telling Collider: “Moving forward, Ryan is a really important part of it.
+Kripke previously teased what to expect, telling Collider: “Moving forward, Ryan is a really important part of it.
 Both Butcher and Homelander have very good reasons to fight over Ryan, because the stakes could not be higher.

-“If Ryan goes Homelander’s way and then there’s two Homelanders in the world, then that’s a nightmare for the planet.
-If Butcher can get Ryan into the light, then that’s probably actually the best weapon they have against Homelander.
-It’s always been a show about family, and so much of Season 3 was about fathers, so I think it makes sense that Season 4 is about sons.”
+“If Ryan goes Homelander’s way and then there’s two Homelanders in the world, that’s a nightmare for the planet.
+If Butcher can get Ryan into the light, then that’s probably the best weapon they have against Homelander.
+It’s always been a show about family.
+So much of Season 3 was about fathers, so I think it makes sense that Season 4 is about sons.”

-As seen in the teaser video we posted earlier, it seems like in Season 4 Homelander will be on trial due to him murdering a protesting civilian at the very end of Season 3.
-However, he could be freed without punishment, and he is still the Captain of the Seven.
+We know Homelander will be on trial for murdering a protesting civilian at the very end of Season 3.
+However, he could be freed without punishment, and he appears to still be the Captain of the Seven.

 Homelander’s Starr promised things are going to get even weirder in the next chapter.
-Speaking to Variety, he said the superhero show “somehow gets weirder and weirder and weirder,” adding that he was shooting one scene for Season 4 where “I was looking at the person I was opposite, and I said, ‘What are we doing?
+Speaking to Variety, he said The Boys “somehow gets weirder and weirder and weirder.”
+For one scene, he said “I was looking at the person I was opposite, and I said, ‘What are we doing?
 I can’t believe this!
 I could have done anything else with my life, but here I am doing this?’
 It was truly the most bizarre thing I’ve ever done.”

-In a recent interview with Collider, Pegg teased: “You know how crazy The Boys is?
+That seems to be a common theme.
+In an interview with Collider, Pegg teased: “You know how crazy The Boys is?
 It’s gonna get crazier.
 I had so much fun on that show.
 It was so great to go back and play Hugh Sr. I love Jack [Quaid].
 It was great to work with Rosemarie DeWitt, who plays Hughie’s mom, who comes back.
 It’s going to be great.
 You’re gonna love it.

 “I’m in about four episodes, and it was a joy to be back.
 It’s a great crew.
 They are an amazing bunch of people, and that show is sick as fuck!”